 The Council for European Studies offers an annual Conference Travel Grant to fund the travel of junior faculty and graduate students to CES Conferences.
 Winners receive a cash grant of $500 and a waiver of their registration fee as well as recognition in the conference program and on the Council's website.

-And, as part of its ongoing mission to recognize and encourage excellence in European Studies, the Council for European Studies now offers two European Studies First Article Prizes, one in the humanities and one in the social sciences.
+As part of its ongoing mission to recognize and encourage excellence in European Studies, the Council for European Studies now offers two European Studies First Article Prizes, one in the humanities and one in the social sciences.

 As funding becomes available, the Council for European Studies runs special competitions for travel and research grants that support scholarly exchange and the creation of new knowledge.
 Information about upcoming travel and research grant competitions are provided in the Council's newsletter and on its website.